How do I use OpenSSL and the CloudHSM Command Line Tool to securely transfer my keys to CloudHSM?

 Resolution

-In the following commands, replace these values:
+Note: In the following commands, replace the following values with your values:

-• YOUR_CRYPTO_USER_NAME with your crypto-user name
+• YOUR_CRYPTO_USER_NAME with your crypto username

 • YOUR_CRYPTO_USER_PASSWORD with your password